Whole of Home assessment and score

-Whole of Home assessments aim to lower energy costs by helping homeowners make cost-effective choices about their home's appliances and equipment.
-Homeowners, designers and builders can explore the trade-offs and benefits of different technologies, appliance efficiencies and thermal performance to create a home and appliance design that works for them and their budget.
+Whole of Home assessments aim to lower energy costs by helping homeowners make cost-effective choices about their home's major fixtures and appliances.
+Homeowners, designers and builders can explore the trade-offs and benefits of different technologies and appliance efficiencies that works for them and their budget.

-There are many appliance combinations that can be used to achieve a high Whole of Home rating.
-An efficient water heating system and appropriately-sized space heating or cooling systems can save money and ensure the home is comfortable and resilient in hot and cold climates.
-On-site renewable energy generation can also help offset the home's energy use.
+There are many appliance combinations that can be used to achieve a high Whole of Home score.
+An efficient water heating system (solar or heat pump) and appropriately-sized space heating or cooling systems can save money and ensure the home is comfortable and resilient in hot and cold climates.
+Inclusion of a solar PV energy system can also help offset the home's energy use.

 The relationship between a home's thermal performance rating and its Whole of Home rating means that increasing thermal performance will increase the Whole of Home rating.
 This is because the heating and cooling energy needs will be lower in a home with a higher thermal performance rating.